-A raft of important legislative changes have been passed by Canada’s federal parliament and are expected to come into force during 2020.
+A raft of important legislative changes have been passed by Canada’s federal parliament and are have come into force over the last few years.
 These include:

-- Labour Code updates: new amendments cover workplace harassment and violence, complaints around unjust dismissals and employment terminations, and equal pay for part-time and temporary employees
+- Labor Code updates: new amendments cover workplace harassment and violence, complaints around unjust dismissals and employment terminations, and equal pay for part-time and temporary employees

 - Pay equity: employers with more than ten employees must establish a pay equity plan within three years